-Co-located pharmacies and wholesale distributors are subject to additional scrutiny, which may require additional documentation to demonstrate compliance with state and federal laws and the drug distributor accreditation criteria listed below.
-Regents shall appoint an executive secretary to the board on the recommendation of the commissioner and shall be a pharmacist licensed in this state for at least five years.
-Drug Distributor Accreditation defines virtual wholesale distributors as applicants who sell a prescription drug or device but never physically own the product.
+The proposed Rule would apply to stakeholders beyond traditional wholesalers, such as pharmacies, drug manufacturers and other business partners of prescription drug products that maintain various types of licenses.
+Co-located pharmacies and wholesale distributors are subject to additional scrutiny, which may require additional documentation to demonstrate compliance with state and federal laws and the drug distributor accreditation criteria.
+The executive secretary of the board must be a pharmacist licensed in the state for at least five years.
+Virtual wholesale distributors are applicants who sell a prescription drug or device but never physically own the product.